dsteinke/ECommerce_API/README.md

 ## To do:
 - Complete Unit Tests
-- Migration from SQLite to PostgreSQL
 - Containerization with Docker
+- Implementing MediatR
+- Setup CI/CD pipeline

 Created by dsteinke